 High-impact exercise with poor form can also cause lumbar disc herniation.
 For instance, any exercises that involve a lot of twisting or bending can put excess pressure on the spine.
 High-impact activities such as jogging, aerobics, and martial arts can all be very jarring, especially for those with existing issues with back and leg pain.

 In fact, according to the National Spine Health Foundation, “any repetitive exercise, with or without load, where the lumbar spine is allowed to flex, round, or flatten, will over-stress the discs and ligaments.”
-On the other hand, low-impact exercises like swimming, walking, and cycling put less pressure on the spinal discs and also help relieve painful symptoms caused by disc herniation.
+On the other hand, low-impact exercises like swimming, walking, and cycling put less pressure on the spinal discs and help relieve painful symptoms caused by disc herniation.

 4. Poor Sleeping Position